-SERVER: There are only two occasions where resetting of a player's clock by the TD is regularly considered appropriate:
+SERVER: There are only two occasions where resetting of a player's clock by the TD is regularly considered appropriate (that is, already approved within these rules):

-- a.
-The more common is when a player has been replaced or substituted due to the withdrawal of the original player (including the death of the original player).
+a.
+[STANDARD & TRIPLE BLOCK with guaranteed time]: The more common is when a player has been replaced or substituted due to the withdrawal of the original player (including the death of the original player).
 The purpose of resetting the player's clock under this circumstance is to take the replacement/substitute player back to the time when the withdrawal of the original player can be considered to have been effective (such as the time a player first needed to stop playing due to serious illness), so as not to penalize the replacement/substitute player due to administrative delays and delays in relevant information getting to the TD in determining the reason for withdrawal was acceptable.
-A similar circumstance is when the substitution or replacement player would take over a game that has very little reflection time remaining (such as 1-2 days for numerous moves). - b.
-The more rare circumstance for resetting clocks can occur if the ICCF server is down while a game is in a time critical phase in other words, where a player's time expires during a time when the player had no opportunity to make a move.
+A similar circumstance is when the substitution or replacement player would take over a game that has extraordinarily little reflection time remaining (such as 1-2 days for numerous moves).

+b.
+[STANDARD & TRIPLE BLOCK]: The more rare circumstance for resetting clocks can occur if the ICCF server is down while a game is in a time critical phase - in other words, where a player's time expires during a time when the player had no opportunity to make a move.

 The resetting of players' clocks under either of these circumstances can be appealed by the opponent within the usual 14 days after the decision is implemented, both for the fact that resetting of the clocks occurred, and for the amount of time put back onto the clocks.